playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ## Vue

-Just like React, Vue's simple dependency injection API means that we only need to change our `provide` value to an object, and we're off to the races!
+Like React, Vue's simple dependency injection API means that we only need to change our `provide` value to an object, and we're off to the races!

 ```vue
 <!-- Parent.vue -->